 If you plan on taking the French driving test, it’s a good idea to start practicing for the theory test early on.

-Get a head start today and familiarize yourself with the main French road signs.
+Get a head start today and familiarize yourself with the most common French road signs.

-13- Order a duplicate of your US driver’s licence
+Order a duplicate of your U.S. driver’s licence

 When you exchange your U.S. driver’s license for a French driver’s license, you need to give away your physical card near the end of the application process.
 Before you leave the United States, pretend that you lost your driver’s license and get a new one.
 You’ll use it after you hand over your driver’s license and you are still waiting for the French one.